CheckoutFinland/psp-api/docs/README.md

 `HTTP POST /payments/{transactionId}/token/revert` reverts an existing authorization hold.

-A successful revert will remove the authorization hold from the payer's bank account.
+A successful revert will remove the authorization hold from the payer's card.

 ##### Request